 If you are still really struggling, just think of your email newsletter as like an exclusive blog post and write that.

-Personally the way I like to write my emails, and I know the blogger behind my favourite email list Carly from Mommy on Purpose also does this, is to create a template and just fill in the gaps.
+Personally, the way I like to write my emails, and I know the blogger behind my favorite email newsletter (Chelsea from HerPaperRoute) also does this, is to create a template and just fill in the gaps.

 The next section is my weekly tips and finds which is mainly a collection of curated content, so the best posts and tips I’ve discovered in the past week.

-In the final section I like to deep dive into a topic and this often ends up as either a personal case study on an aspect of my blogging business or like an exclusive blog post.
+In the final section, I like to deep dive into a topic and this often ends up as either a personal case study on an aspect of my blogging business or an exclusive blog post.

 So now you know exactly what to send your email list, how about improving those stats!

 The main two stats we are looking at is open rate and click rate.
 Open rate is the percentage of your list that actually opens your email and click rate is the percentage of your list who click on a link in your email.

 Obviously, the more people who open your email the better and the more people who click the better because this shows that your list is engaged!

 It’s worth noting that the majority of email service providers measure open rates by loading a small image on each email and seeing if it loads or not.
 Obviously if someone has images completely blocked then they may still be reading your emails but it might not be counted as an open.

 So your open rates probably aren’t perfectly accurate but they are close enough!